 As you’re probably aware, Amazon also has a streaming service called Amazon Music, which competes with the likes of Spotify and Apple Music.

-Whilst you need to open an account before downloading, you can still navigate the site for a look round first.
-If you hover over ‘tracks’ on the main menu, then click ‘free beats’, you can search through all the freebies by genre.
-Visit the website here.
+Whilst you need to open an account before downloading, you can still navigate the site for a look around first.
+If you hover over ‘tracks’ on the main menu, and then click ‘free beats’, you can search through all the freebies by genre.
+Visit BeatStar’s website here.

 BeatStar’s genre/category list